Record for hottest August day could be broken for second day in a row

 Moore Park in Co Cork also breached the 30 degree mark on Friday where temperatures climbed to 30.5 degrees.

-A temperature of 31.7 degrees is about 11.8 degrees above the long-term average in an almost 30-year time frame, according to Met Éireann.
+A temperature of 31.7 degrees is about 11.8 degrees above the long-term average in an almost 30-year time frame, said Met Éireann.

 Temperatures of up to 32 degrees are “quite possible” in some places on Saturday, Met Éireann forecaster Andrew Doran-Sherlock said.